fttlov/JCAdvance/README.md

 - ~~DPI / Resolution Scaling: `Config.exe` is built using AutoHotkey.
 High DPI settings or unusual Windows resolutions may cause UI elements to overlap or cut off.
 If this happens, temporarily lower your OS scaling, change resolution.~~ Fixed
 - **Antivirus Flags:** Some antivirus software may flag `Config.exe` as a false positive due to DLL calls.
 The source code is entirely open-source, but if you prefer, you can configure everything manually in the `.ini` files
 - Steam Input conflict.
 Disable it (for Switch, Playstation .etc) or use HidHide
 - **Bluetooth Jitter:** If you experience connection drops or infinite rumble loops while using two Joy-Cons simultaneously, your Bluetooth adapter may be struggling.
-Known reliable adapters: (USB)ASUS USB-BT400 and cheaper alternatives based on the same BCM20702 chip, some Bluetooth 4.0 adapters from Ugreen.
-(M.2) Intel 9260, AX200, AX210.
+Known reliable adapters:  <br>
+-  (USB)ASUS USB-BT400 and cheaper alternatives based on the same BCM20702 chip, some Bluetooth 4.0 adapters from Ugreen
+-  (M.2) Intel 9260, AX200, AX210  <br>
 There are several threads on Reddit discussing this issue

 ### The list of supported controllers is limited by Joyshocklibrary
 And will not be expanded until the transition to SDL, which is a long way off